 Better for the environment, better for your customers

-The resource to make 100% Plant made bottles is sustainable, reduction in carbon emissions on production, no drain on finite resources, no health fears, large number of end of life streams, so as we say better for the environment and better for you.
+The plant resources used to make 100% Plant made bottles are sustainable, reduction in carbon emissions on production, no drain on finite resources such as crude oil which is used to make PET, no health fears, large number of end of life options, so as we say better for the environment and better for you.
 A true step in the right direction.

 Neither our bottle nor our caps contain PET